-The mastiff is innately good-natured, calm, easygoing and surprisingly gentle.
-He is a well-mannered house pet, but needs sufficient room to stretch out.
-This is an extremely loyal breed, and though not excessively demonstrative, he is devoted to his family and good with children.
+The Mastiff is innately good natured, calm, easygoing, and surprisingly gentle.
+It is a well-mannered house pet but needs sufficient room to stretch out.
+This is an extremely loyal breed, and though not excessively demonstrative, the Mastiff is devoted to his or her family and is good with children.